ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The dom is a tree structure that represents all of the elements in a webpage that is translated into a visual representation by HTML, CSS, and JS.
 <!-- your answer ends here -->

 ## Question 6